One of the things I love the most about traveling is finding off-the-beaten-path places that aren’t part of the usual tourist route.

 Wander Around the Rugged Tunnel Cliffs in Nusa Penida

 While Bali is known for its wavy shoreline, the cliffside views in Nusa Penida takes it to the next level as you see underground tunnels carved from years of erosion and wave bashing.
-Pasih Uug Beach or Broken Beach is an impressive structure showing unique tunnel cliffs which gives out.
+Pasih Uug Beach or Broken Beach is an impressive structure showing unique tunnel cliffs.

 Unfortunately, we went during high tide so we weren’t able to see as much of the tunnels as we would have liked but we saw glimpses of it as the tides washed the water in and out.